pitrackster/rtmidi-bridge/README.md

 > on iOS you can use the free [MIDI Wrench](https://apps.apple.com/us/app/midi-wrench/id589243566) tool to test midi messages

-- enable ALSA virtual midi module `sudo modprobe snd-virmidi`
+- enable ALSA virtual midi module `sudo modprobe snd-virmidi` (Bitwig is ALSA MIDI only)
 - be sure to have an iDevice connected on the same network as your computer
 - launch `rtmidi-bridge.py` (with my python install it is `python3 rtmidi-bridge.py`)
   - you can also do `chmod +x rtmidi-bridge.py` and then launch with `./rtmidi-bridge.py`